Skip to header Skip to main content Skip to footer

 Linda Garber

-Linda Garber, Director.
-Linda Garber and her family moved to Massachusetts in 1991.
+Linda Garber.
+Linda and her family moved to Massachusetts in 1991.
 When her kids were young, Linda left her job to be a stay-at-home mom for 15 years.
 She later went to work at Dow Electronic Materials, where she led a variety of large safety and computer projects for the Company.
 She received her bachelor’s degree while at Dow.

 Linda retired in 2017, and she and Fred bought and renovated a two-family home in Swampscott, which they share with their daughter and young family.
 Linda is happy now to focus on Seaglass Village to provide seniors (including herself) with opportunities for social interactions and fun.